 “Women and girls are on the frontline of persecution.
 In many parts of the world, they already face discrimination because of their gender, and being a Christian as well creates a double-vulnerability.
 I am incredibly inspired by these women who have stood firm in their faith and often choose to reach out and serve others, despite the persecution they have faced,” said Lisa Pearce, CEO of Open Doors UK & Ireland.

 Rebecca from Nigeria

-Rebecca, an Open Doors partner in Nigeria, was forced to flee her home twice to escape Boko Haram – but she has started a small NGO to serve widows and orphans in her city.
+Rebecca, an Open Doors partner in Nigeria, was forced to flee her home twice to escape an extremist group that is located primarily in Northern Nigeria – but she has started a small NGO to serve widows and orphans in her city.
 She said, “We were all refugees at that time, and we all needed help, but I saw that many widows needed more help than I did.”
 Her team of volunteers are supporting 2,000 widows every month.

 Meena* and Sunita* from India

 Meena and Sunita are sisters from a Hindu background who decided to follow Jesus.
 They were beaten by their neighbors for their new faith; Sunita was beaten until she was unconscious, then dragged to the edge of her town.
 When she awoke, her wrist was broken; a bone was sticking out of it.
 She had no idea if her sister, Meena, who was also beaten, was alive or dead.
 She hid in a goat shed and prayed, “I can die or I can witness.
 Make me a witness for you.”

 The sisters survived and found each other – and refused to give up their faith.
 They now live in a different village, and Open Doors has enabled them to open a small stationery shop to support themselves.
 Meena said, “Thank you for praying for us and helping us.”

 Suaad from Iraq